timcassell/ProtoPromise/README.md

 Promise implementations usually do not allow cancelations, but I thought it would be an invaluable addition to this library.

-Promises can be canceled 2 ways: `deferred.Cancel(reason)` or `promise.Cancel(reason)`.
+Promises can be canceled 3 ways: `deferred.Cancel(reason)` or `promise.Cancel(reason)` or with a [Special Exception](#special-exceptions).
 When a promise is canceled, all promises that have been chained from it will be canceled with the same reason.
 ```cs
 cancelable = Download("http://www.google.com");     // <---- This will be canceled before the download completes.
 cancelable